- FPGAs iCE40 series for a small form factor.

 The compensation reference signal (ICr) is a reference for the output current controller, which controls the output inverter transistors in conjunction with pulse width modulation (PWM).

-This innovative technology is an effective solution for businesses looking to improve the quality of their power systems and eliminate the negative effects of harmonic distortion, such as decreased efficiency, increased equipment wear and tear, and power quality issues.
+This solution eliminates the negative effects of harmonic distortion, such as decreased efficiency, increased equipment wear and tear, and power quality issues.

 PQ algorithm for active power filter (APF)